 Purpose - To reduce unnecessary lighting and light pollution, to minimize lighting impacts on surrounding properties and to minimize energy consumption for lighting purposes.

-The following standards are to be used in place of standards in Saint Paul Zoning Code Section 63.116.
-Exterior lighting.
+The following standards are to be used in place of standards in Saint Paul Zoning Code Section 63.116, Exterior lighting, except as noted.